 - Daily meditation

 Overthinkers are suffering from mental distraction and overly busy minds that stop them from acting effectively.
 Mindfulness meditation is a great tool for these sorts of people, because calming down busy minds and helping us learn how to be present in whatever we are doing in the moment is exactly what meditation is all about.
 This is something I have always struggled with as a naturally intellectual person, and I can only say that I’ve become an unlikely convert to meditation over the past couple of years.
 Even though I was extremely sceptical at first, I find it to have a significant calming effect, and I encourage you to try it out, too.
 I use Headspace, but there are some good free ones out there as well, Insight Timer, for instance.
+And if you’d like to learn more about the topic of mindfulnes in general, this is a very thorough and detailed introductory guide.

 - Be grateful for the present moment